Keeping Children Safe at Sussex Road Primary School

 How can I keep my child safe when they are using the Internet at home?

 The only way to ensure your child is completely safe when using the Internet is to sit with your child and use the Internet together.
-Use the link below for further information and resources which maybe useful for parents.
+We have a dedicated section on our website for Online Safety; there are resources for parents and children.